Losant/losant-docs/docs/applications/access-keys.md

 ## Viewing Access Keys

-You can view the available access keys in the `Access Keys` tab under `Application Settings`.
+You can view the available access keys in the `Access Keys` item under the `More` menu.

 ![Access Keys](/images/applications/access-keys.png "Access Keys")

 ## Generating an Access Key

-Access keys can be added to your application by using the `Generate Key` button within the `Access Keys` tab.
+Access keys can be added to your application by using the `Generate Key` on the `Access Keys` page.

 ![Generate Key](/images/applications/generate-key.png "Generate Key")